jeffchiudev/AnimalShelter.Solution/README.md

 ### Description

-Animal shelters are already doing so many things to help ownerless animals find thier forever home.
-Keeping a  list of the animals currently boarding at the shelter will help workers determine which ones need the most attention to help get adopted.
+Animal shelters are already doing so many things to help ownerless animals find their forever home.
+Keeping a  list of the animals currently boarding at the shelter and potential fostering parents will make sure the animals are in good care until they find their new home.

 ### Technologies Used